charanreddy13/Simple-Calculator/README.md

 # Simple-Calculator
-It is a simple backend calculator using Spring and Angular 7
+It is a simple backend calculator using Spring